subhk/SphereTrans.jl/README.md

     </a>
 </p>

-A comprehensive Julia wrapper for the high-performance [SHTns](https://nschaeff.bitbucket.io/shtns/) (Spherical Harmonic Transforms) library, providing fast and efficient spherical harmonic transforms for scientific computing applications.
+A comprehensive Julia interface for spherical harmonic transforms inspired by [SHTns](https://nschaeff.bitbucket.io/shtns/), providing fast and efficient spherical harmonic transforms for scientific computing applications.
+Includes a pure-Julia implementation and utilities to locate a system `libshtns` when desired.

 ## Features